(17) The Plan Has Been Laid Out

 With her thumb, she touched her mother's portrait with a tear escaping her left eye as she smiled lovingly.

-While holding it closely, she could sense an empty space inside.
+While holding it closely, she tried to use her soul energy to feel it even further.
+When she did, she could sense an empty space inside.
 Or more accurately, a lack of soul energy.

 "I feel like this locket lost its luster… Maybe I should try infusing my soul energy inside."
-Riang gave it a try.
+Riang decided to give it a try.

 "No, no, no, no!"
-Before Riang could even try, Owen slapped it off her palm.
+Before Riang could even attempt in doing so, Owen slapped it off her palm.

 *Pak!*